Prompt engineering vs Fine-tuning: Which should you use?

 FAQs

-2) Can I combine fine-tuning with retrieval and tools?
+2) Can I combine prompt engineering and fine-tuning?

 Bottom line